Dead blogs society

 One of my absolute favorite Alice illustrators.
 Who is she? he?
 God only knows.
 This book was published by Juvenile Productions LTD. If I were lead vocals in a kickass prog rock band, that’d be our name.
 Fans would call us JPL for short.
 Anyway, JPL published this one without crediting the truly fantastic artist.… Continue reading Juvenile Productions LTD – An ode to an uncredited illustrator

-Mable Lucie Attwell made Alice go on a toddler’s fun day on the field, where nothing goes wrong, and everyone is sweet and kind.
+Mabel Lucie Attwell made Alice go on a toddler’s fun day on the field, where nothing goes wrong, and everyone is sweet and kind.
 Almost in 180 degrees to Rackham’s Alice.
-If in Rackham’s Wonderland I’d feel more comfortable carrying a piece, in Attwell’s Wonderland I’d feel like I’m in a childrens playground.
-Attwell’s Alice… Continue reading Mable Lucie Attwell – Sugary Alice
+If in Rackham’s Wonderland I’d feel more comfortable carrying a piece, in Attwell’s Wonderland I’d feel like I’m in a children’s playground.
+Attwell’s Alice… Continue reading Mabel Lucie Attwell – Sugary Alice

 Blanche McManus – Red, Green, Black & White